namithadeshpande/Python-LeetCode-Easy/README.md

-# Python-LeetCode-Easy
+# LeetCode Easy Problems
-This repository contains solution to the python easy problems from LeetCode
+This repository contains solutions to the Python easy problems from LeetCode